Graham · Arrochar & Trossachs

 - Can I bring my dog up Creag na h-Eararuidh (Stuc na Cabaig)?

-- Is there mobile signal on Creag na h-Eararuidh (Stuc na Cabaig)?
+- What's mobile reception like on Creag na h-Eararuidh (Stuc na Cabaig)?

 - Patchy in Glen Ogle — signal improves on the summit ridge looking toward Crieff.